 You can learn more about how to recognize the signs of an autism using our Video Glossary.
 It contains over a hundred video clips illustrating typical and delayed development.
 Whether you are a parent, caregiver, relative or friend, it can help you learn the subtle differences and spot the early red flags for ASD.

-The 6th annual Harpers Ferry Half Marathon will be held May 14th, 2016 and will begin and end at River Riders.
-Half of proceeds will go to fund EPIC's Blue Ribbon Recreation Program and Autism Summit to be helf in July.
+The annual Harpers Ferry Half Marathon will be held this May and will begin and end at River Riders.
+Proceeds will go to fund EPIC's Blue Ribbon Recreation Program.
 To register go to http://harpersferryhalf.org/

 range of treatments and behavioral interventions that may be suitable for your